asvrada/CollegeProj-MiniGameEngine/README.md

 # Mini Game Engine
-The MiniRasterizer for personal study purpose, feel free to use in any way you want.
+A toy project for the purpose of understanding the fixed render pipeline and event-driven software.
-Student's work, terrible coding manner
+College final project, terrible coding manner
-Open for all feedback

 ## _Todo Lists:(DEAD PROJECT)_
 0. Switch to shared pointers